 Another trick is to check if your pellets are moving smoothly into the auger.
 Some Traeger owners report that, at times, the pellets don’t move freely into the auger from the pellet box.
 Suddenly you see the temperature dropping.
 A simple redistribution of the pellets in the pellet box should solve this problem.

-Store your pellets in a dry spot, and don’t leave them in the pellet box for any extended length of time.
-It is generally good practice to make sure you have emptied the hopper at the end of each cook.
+Store your pellets in a dry spot, and don’t leave them in the pellet bag for any extended length of time.

 If you live in a very cold climate, this is of even greater importance.
 If temperatures fall below freezing, pellets left in the pellet box can freeze, swell, break down into sawdust and completely clog up your auger.
 If your auger also freezes up, you will be left with quite a mess that will take some dismantling to rectify.

-As far as general maintenance, it is advisable to cover your drip tray with aluminium foil for easy clean up.
-If you still need to clean your drip tray or grill plate, an abrasive kitchen sponge and warm soapy water will do the trick.
+As far as general maintenance, it is advisable to cover your drip tray with aluminium foil for easy clean-up.

 Wrapping it up